The Heroin Detox Process

 - Severe symptoms include intense drug craving, anxiety, depression, rapid heart rate, hypertension, impaired respiration, muscle spasms, difficulty feeling pleasure, and insomnia.

-Detoxing from heroin will start before the drug completely leaves your system, which is about five to seven days after the last dose.
+Detoxing from opiates such as heroin will start before the drug completely leaves your system, which is about five to seven days after the last dose.
 During the process, medications, such as Suboxone and methadone, can be used to wean the patient off of the drug.
 Therapy should also be used to help the patient’s body and brain to recover from the drug’s effects.
 The patient’s heart rate, blood pressure, temperature, and breathing are monitored continuously to keep him or her safe.
 Depending on the severity of the addiction, the detox process can last from a week to several months – long after every trace of the substance has disappeared from the system.

 An essential part of the detox process is to replenish the nutrients that the patient’s body was deprived of while he or she was a drug addict.
 The patient is given foods rich in vitamins and minerals.
 Since a heroin addict often suffers from constipation and digestive system problems, he or she is given a high-fiber diet that includes whole grains and leafy vegetables.

 The medications used to detox patients from heroin include Suboxone and methadone.
 The purpose of these medications is to reduce the withdrawal symptoms, lessen the pain and discomfort, and to wean the patient off of the drug.
 Both Suboxone and methadone are tapered medicines, which means they are administered in gradually decreasing quantities until the patient makes a full recovery.